Timmy80/minecraft-vanilla/README.md

 # minecraft-vanilla
-Dockerfile to run and administrate a vanilla minecraft server easily.
+Dockerfile to run and administrate a vanilla Minecraft server easily.

 ## Volumes
 The docker image exposes 3 volumes: